IBM/universal-connectors/docs/Guardium Insights/SaaS_1.0/UC_Configuration_GI.md

 6. To configure the data source to communicate with Guardium Insights, follow the instructions in the last section on this page: [Configuring Filebeat to forward audit logs to Guardium.](../SaaS_1.0/UC_Configuration_GI.md#configuring-filebeat-to-forward-audit-logs-to-guardium)  Copy the hostname in the Configuration Notes to configure the host in the filebeat.yml file on your datasource.
 7. Persistent queue is disabled by default in the universal conenctor and must be enabled manually.
 Persistent queue can only be enabled for Filebeat and it can cause the universal connector to work more slowly.To enable it, go to **Settings** > **Global settings** > **Connection settings**.
 Click **Universal connector: enable persistent queue**.

+## TCP Input Plug-in Configuration (for Connection with Syslog)

+### Prerequisites:

+To enable a secure connection with Syslog on the data source server, you need to create a **certificate authority** and **certificate**.
+Follow the steps below:

+1. **Download the Script:**
+    - Download the [create_certificates.sh](create_certificates.sh) script to the data source server.

+2. **Set Script Permissions:**
+    - Change the file permissions to make the script executable:
+      ```bash
+      chmod +x create_certificates.sh
+      ```

+3. **Run the Script:**
+    - Execute the script with the following 2 arguments:
+        - The first argument specifies the path where the certificates will be stored.
+        - The second argument is the hostname of the data source server.

+      For example:
+      ```bash
+      ./create_certificates.sh /path/to/store datasource.server.dns.com
+      ```

+4. Copy `ucCA.crt` to your local system.

+### Configuring a Syslog Connection:

+1. **Initiate Configuration:**
+    - For this input type, simply click on configure without entering additional details.

+2. **Retrieve Universal Connector Certificate Authority:**
+    - Access the Configuration notes page.
+    - Download the certificate authority for the universal connector by clicking **Download certificate**.
+Save it to your local system.
+    - Copy this certificate to the respective data source directory (it will be incorporated into the Syslog configuration later).
+    - Note: All data sources of a specific type share the same certificate.

+3. **Complete Configuration:**
+    - Click on **Done**.
+    - Note: Allow up to 15 minutes for the connection setup.

+4. **Finalize Configuration:**
+    - Click on **Done** again.
+    - Note: Allow up to 15 minutes for the connection setup.

+5. **Configure Datasource Source for Guardium Insights:**
+    - Follow the instructions in the readme file of the filter plug-in to configure the datasource source for effective communication with Guardium Insights.
+Pay attention to the configuration steps on the rsyslog side.
+Refer to the Syslog configuration section for specific details.
+    - Copy the hostname in the Configuration Notes to configure the host in the rsyslog.conf file on your datasource.

+6. **Configure mTLS:**
+    - **Universal Connector to the Data Source Server:**
+        1. Download the SSL certificate (`UC certificate authority`) from Guardium Insights and upload it to the machine where Syslog is installed.
+        2. Copy the location of the downloaded certificate and use it as the certificate authority in the `rsyslog.conf` file:
+        ```conf
+        # Path to the Certificate Authority (CA)
+        $DefaultNetstreamDriverCAFile <PATH TO>/GuardiumInsightsCA.pem
+        ```

+    - **Data Source Server to the Universal Connector:**
+        - Add entries for the SSL certificate in the `rsyslog.conf` file:
+        ```conf
+        $DefaultNetstreamDriverCertFile <PATH TO>/ucCA.crt
+        $DefaultNetstreamDriverKeyFile <PATH TO>/ucCA-pkcs8.key
+        ```

+7. **Restart rsyslog to Apply Changes:**
+    - **Linux:**
+      Run the command:
+      ```bash
+      sudo service rsyslog restart
+      ```

+    - **Windows:**
+      Restart the rsyslog service through the Services window.

  ## CloudWatch input plug-in configuration

 1. In the Additional info page, specify the details of the connection you want to create: